-As at 31 December 2019, the Company's 25,650 ordinary shares at par value of EUR 26 thousand (equivalent of USD 29 thousand) remained unpaid.
+As at 31 December 2020, the Company's 25,650 ordinary shares at par value of EUR 26 thousand (equivalent of USD 31 thousand and USD 29 thousand as at 31 December 2020 and 2019) remained unpaid.

 Revaluation reserve

 Revaluation reserve is used to record increases in the fair value of property, plant and equipment as well as decreases to the extent that such decreases relate to any prior increase on the same asset previously recognised in OCI.
 Revaluation reserve is limited in respect of dividends distribution.